By Dr. Steve Seay

-In my South Florida psychological practice (Palm Beach County, FL), I rarely encounter cases of “vomit phobia” that truly represent simple phobias.
+In my practice, I rarely encounter cases of “vomit phobia” that truly represent simple phobias.

 In the individuals I typically treat who have the fear of vomiting, symptoms are often best explained by another underlying condition, such as obsessive-compulsive disorder (OCD), social anxiety, or agoraphobia.
 In this post, we’ll discuss these different possible etiologies.
 But first, let’s talk about some of the behaviors that are common to these different manifestations of vomit phobia.

 Symptoms of vomit phobia are diverse and include 1) behaviors that are designed to reduce the possibility of getting sick or throwing up, 2) checking behaviors used to detect early signs of illness, 3) health-promoting behaviors used to reduce the impact of illness, and 4) avoidance of situations in which vomiting might be particularly embarrassing or distressing.
 Common symptoms of emetophobia include: